philipp-baumann/simplerspec/README.md

 3. Detect and remove outlier spectra based on robust PCA
 4. Resample spectra to new wavenumber intervals
 5. Perform pre-processing of spectra
-6. Join chemial and spectral data sets
+6. Join chemical and spectral data sets
 7. Perform calibration sampling and Partial Least Squares (PLS) regression modeling
 8. Predict chemical properties from a list of calibrated models and new soil spectra